OpenNMT/OpenNMT/STYLE.md

 ## Comments

-* All non-private method should have a [torch-dokx](https://github.com/deepmind/torch-dokx/blob/master/doc/usage.md) documentation describing input/output.
+* All non-private methods should have a [torch-dokx](https://github.com/deepmind/torch-dokx/blob/master/doc/usage.md) documentation describing input/output.

 * All classes should have a class docstring at the top of the file.